nf-core/createtaxdb/docs/usage.md

 ### I want to supply a custom seqid2taxid file to kraken2

-While not official supported by Kraken2, you can speed up the Kraken2 build process by providing the pipeline a premade `seqid2taxid.map` file.
+While not officially supported by Kraken2, you can speed up the Kraken2 build process by providing the pipeline a premade `seqid2taxid.map` file.

 This file should be a tab-separated file with two columns: